godcloutier/officialdogevm/README.md

 0x0c = GO TO EMOJIS VM (parse and execute contract code) <BR>

+## Smart Doge Language Specifications

+The Smart Doge contract language will be :
+<BR><BR>
+BASED ON EMOJIS !!!
+<BR><BR>
+Why ?
+    An emoji is very small and once map can mean anything.
+This will allow the contracts to have a very small footprint on the chain itself, be more secure and fun in the dogecoin meme spirit ! :)

+<BR><BR>

+Will I have to learn to code in EMOJIS ??? <BR><BR>

+OF COURSE NOT!
+That would be almost impossible.
+The emojis if used in a smart contract context will be the contract code compiled by the compiler basically.
+You can view it as some kind of Compression Algorithm (like zip, rar, tar, etc) that uses emojis to store the data on the chain.
+Then it uncompress it and based on the context given will parse it and execute it.

+[MORE INFORMATIONS WILL COME SOON AS WE DEVELOP THE PROOF OF CONCEPT]

 # ABOUT GAS FEES (OR THE ABSENCE OF IT)